 Until the mid or late 13th century, a long was always worth two breves, akin to the rhythm of today’s 2/4, 3/4 or 4/4 time signatures.
 A proportion of a long worth three breves, akin to today’s 6/8 or 9/8, was considered by music theorists to be unwriteable, ultra mensuram, beyond measure, until Franco of Cologne.
 In his Ars cantus mensurabilis, written 1250-1280, Franco was the first (in surviving records) to accept proportion tripla, triple proportion or triple time: indeed, he considered a proportion of 3:1 to be a perfect long and 2:1 an imperfect long.

 This became accepted practice and added an extra layer of interpretation for medieval musicians playing or singing from the page.
-To interpret the music, one needs to see from the overall shape of the music whether there are 2 breves to 1 long, an imperfect long, or 3 breves to 1 long, a perfect long.
-During any given piece of music, the relationship remained perfect 3:1 or imperfect 2:1 throughout.
+To interpret the music, one needs to see from the overall shape of the music whether, in a given context, there are 2 breves to 1 long, an imperfect long, or 3 breves to 1 long, a perfect long.
 There was only one way of notating a long, so the perfect long rhythm of, in modern terms, a 6/8 time signature with a bar of dotted crotchet – crotchet – quaver would be written as long – long – breve, with nothing written to differentiate between the differential lengths of the two longs.
-This was left to the musician to work out from the musical context.
-If the music is accurately written this is not problematic as, when played, the music would only work in the intended rhythm of perfect or imperfect long.
+This was left to the musician to work out from the musical context, the rule that when there are two longs together, the first is perfect and the second imperfect.

-However, in the case of the Douce 139 estampie, the scribe’s inconsistent notation means that it can be read equally well rhythmically as perfect long (like 6/8) or imperfect long (like 4/4), both ways throwing up their own sets of notation problems and inconsistencies to be worked through and reconciled.
-Because both work equally well, are equally problematic, and both are historically credible, I have chosen to interpret the piece as perfect long for the purely aesthetic reason that I prefer the feel of the music that way.
+However, in the case of the Douce 139 estampie, the scribe’s inconsistent notation means that the whole can be read equally well with an underlying pulse of perfect long (like 6/8) or imperfect long (like 4/4), both ways throwing up their own sets of notation problems and inconsistencies to be worked through and reconciled.
+Because both work equally well, are equally problematic, and both are historically credible, I have chosen to interpret the piece with an underlying pulse of perfect long for the purely aesthetic reason that I prefer the feel of the music that way.

 Was this the script of a composer working out musical ideas, making notation mistakes as decisions were half-made, with some of the open/close endings yet to formulated; or a musician with a failing memory, trying to remember quite how the piece went?
 Does the lack of complete conformity to the estampie form mean this was a musician sitting loosely to convention; or one who didn’t fully understand it; or a musician who was not intending to write an estampie at all?
 Is the split into three voices in the final section an indication that this was originally polyphonic throughout but imperfectly remembered, or was this final polyphony the beginning of an idea for the whole piece, later to be developed?
 Or did the scribe expect players to extemporise polyphony through the rest of the piece but with a set idea about the polyphonic ending?
 Does this final polyphony indicate an instrument that can play three parts at once, such as a harp, or an ensemble of three?
 Since we have only one source and can make no comparative judgements, none of these questions have answers.